valery1707/wercker-docs/content/learn/pipelines/available-pipelines.md

 ```

 - - -
 > Want to learn more?
-Read more about developing locally on the
+Read more about developing locally in the
 > [docs](/cli/usage/index.html)

 ### Build